-One of the best ways to increase your revenue stream is through a side gig.
-If you are short on ideas, here are some options:
+One of the best ways to increase your income is through a side gig.
+If you’re short on ideas, here are some options:

 - Teach students online

-- Work part-time as a waiter over the weekends
+- Work part time as a server over the weekends

 - Drive an Uber during the evenings or weekends